 I’m Tom, a utility helicopter pilot from Norway.
-I’ve been a pilot for 5 years and in the industry for 10.
+I’ve been a pilot for 6 years and in the industry for 11.
 Being a pilot was a childhood dream of mine, and even among my peers I guess I am regarded as a bit of an Avgeek.
 I feel very privileged to get to do what I do and I try my best to never take my job for granted.
-Additionally I am a Senior Safety Adviser, and use this platform to promote safety outside of work.
+Additionally I am a Safety Manager, and use this platform to promote general helicopter flight safety outside of work.
 Some of you know I like to share pictures on Instagram, you can find them here: @thathelicopterguy

 More about me in this interview in HeliPress: Interview

 Interview with Enjoy Flying: Pilot of the Week

 Article in the Aug/Sept 2018 issue of Vertical Magazine: Into the Ice